|Birth: ||Sep. 17, 1927|

 Claire Dolorita Enright (1923- ); Geraldine Enright (1925-1937); Christopher Aloysius Enright II (1927- ); Marjorie Mary Enright (1938- ); and Loretta Enright (1940- ).

-He fought in the Korean War and was injured and received a purple heart.
+He was a Second Lieutenant in the Korean War and was injured and received a purple heart.

 He married Alice Patricia McGuigan (1930-2011) on June 5, 1961 in Cleveland, Cuyahoga County, Ohio.